 - absolutely nothing is an acceptable break “task”

 You have your list of tasks, you have your list of go-to break ideas, now actually take the breaks.

 Put down the work when the timer goes off and take a break.
 Rest.
 Disconnect.

 I know the urge to keep going, especially when you’ve hit a flow state.
 But try to stop.
 If you find that you consistently hit a flow state within 25 minutes, that’s a sign that your Pomodoro should perhaps be 30, 35, or even 40 minutes.

 This is where observation of your work is critical to the success of your Pomodoro sessions.

 A spell for observation

-Observing yourself, your work, your habits, your interruptions, your mood, and feelings while doing a Pomodoro not only helps you track how best to utilize the method, but also lets you tap into a flow and zone of work by crafting a thorough and thoughtful intention practice while you work.
+Observing yourself, your work, your habits, your interruptions, your mood, and your feelings while doing a Pomodoro not only helps you track how best to utilize the method, but also lets you tap into a flow and zone of work.
+You are crafting a thorough and thoughtful intention practice while you work.